Designing for Dolly

 The exhibit provided a unique opportunity for Lipscomb’s fashion design students to proactively use their skills to research the evolution of Dolly's fashion, noticing style lines, colors, materials and embellishments through their craftwork, said Simmons.

-“For my piece, I wanted to combine the old Dolly Parton style with what it has morphed into today,” said Finn, a fashion design major and entrepreneurship minor from Houston, Texas.
+“For my piece, I wanted to combine the old Dolly Parton style with what it has morphed into today,” said Finn, then a fashion design major and entrepreneurship minor from Houston, Texas.
 “I used inspiration from the softer, more flowy shapes seen in some of her earlier dresses with the rhinestoning and shimmery Dolly outfits we know and love today.”

 The result was a white satin dress with a rhinestone western motif neckline, shimmer chiffon sleeves and overlay on the skirt, and a beaded tassel fringe.